Blog by Gwendolyn Parami

 somewhere else, they were forced to abandon their homes.

-there, many years ago, are thousands of dead tree tops rising above the water’s
+Unfortunately the promises were not realized.
+The only visible proof of the communities livingt here, many years ago, are thousands of dead tree tops rising above the water’s

 surface.
 In an effort to save money, the trees were not cut down before